 Arthur Curry: Jules Verne once wrote: “Put two ships in the open sea, without wind or tide… they will come together”.
 That’s how my parents met: like two ships destined for each other.

 Not posting directly about superheroes since before The Return Of UNGROOVYGORDS, I have decided to do an Aquaman movie review I watched a while ago.
 You cannot make fun of Aquaman anymore because this movie with a $200 million-dollar budget it made over a billion dollars at the box office.
 And now it is the highest grossing film in the DCEU (DC Comics Extended Universe).

 For a live-action origin story movie of Aquaman, it has received a mixed response.
-In my opinion, I am mixed about it to.
-Without a doubt, it does many good things and incorporates ideas from the original source material, but this movie that is over 2 hours of length seems to drag along a bit, some scenes are not as impressive as others.
-And finally, all over the place, it seems predictable and the type of stuff that has already been played out to much from similar movies.
+In my opinion, I am mixed about it too.
+Without a doubt, it does many good things and incorporates ideas from the original source material, but this movie that is over 2 hours in length seems to drag along a bit, some scenes are not as impressive as others.
+And finally, all over the place, it seems predictable and the type of stuff that has already been played out too much from similar movies.